Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Intersection cohomology of

 and parametrizes all the vector bundles $V$ on $C$ of type (ii).
-Now we have to take the Higgs field into account and ask for it not preserve the subbundle $\luniv$, which is the one that makes $V$ strictly semistable.
-By an abuse notation, let us denote by $K_C$ the pullback of the canonical bundle on $C$ under the projection $\mathcal{K}^0\times C\rightarrow C$: if we tensor the sequence (\ref{ses}) by $K_C$ and apply the covariant functor $Hom(\vuniv,-)$ restricted to traceless endomorphisms we obtain
+In order for $(\vuniv,\Phi)$ to be a stable Higgs bundle, the Higgs field must not preserve the subbundle $\luniv$.
+By an abuse notation, we denote by $K_C$ the pullback of the canonical bundle on $C$ under the projection $\mathcal{K}^0\times C\rightarrow C$.
+Tensoring the sequence (\ref{ses}) by $K_C$ and applying the covariant functor $Hom(\vuniv,-)$ restricted to traceless endomorphisms gives